tiandiao123/Vehicle-Detection/Readme.md

 ```

 ####3.
 Using SVM to train my data
 I combined all the train data sets(cars and not-cars) together.
-After that, I use `1` to represent the photo having cars, and the `0` represent the photo which don't have cars.
+After that, I use `1` to represent the photo having cars, and the `0` represent the photos which don't have cars.
 Then I applied SVM Linear algorithm to train my data, and then used my testing data to test the accuracy of my model!

 ###Sliding Window Search